-Pterygium Surgery Recovery Los Angeles
+Pterygium Surgery Recovery in Los Angeles & Monterey Park

 This Post was Updated on December 12th, 2018

 Pterygium is an elevated growth that first forms on the white part of the eye (conjunctiva).
 If left untreated, it can spread to the cornea (the clear front portion of the eye).
 Although pterygium is a benign condition, advanced cases can result in serious visual discomfort and physical deformity.

 Dr. Linda Vu is a board-certified ophthalmologist in Los Angeles with years of experience providing pterygium treatment via non-surgical and surgical means.
 Mild cases of pterygium can be treated with prescription lubricants or steroid eye drops, which help reduce swelling and redness.
 Severe cases require pterygium surgery, which can be completed in approximately 30 minutes in Dr. Vu’s office.